-Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) (continued) Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-In-Network and Out-of-Network If you receive additional services, cost sharing for those services may apply.
-Telemedicine Now you can see a doctor where and when it's convenient for you.
-The telemedicine benefit allows you to have an online video visit with a provider 24 hours a day, 365 days a year.
+What you must pay when Services that are covered for you you get these services Supervised Exercise Therapy (SET) (continued) If you receive additional services, cost sharing for • Be delivered by qualified auxiliary personnel necessary to those services may apply. ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Telemedicine\ There is no coinsurance, Now you can see a doctor where and when it's convenient for copayment, or deductible for you.
+The telemedicine benefit allows you to have an online the telemedicine visit.
+Must video visit with a provider 24 hours a day, 365 days a year. use Amwell.
 All you need is a smartphone, tablet, or computer.
 Appointments for behavior health visits must be scheduled ahead.
 Prescriptions can be prescribed if necessary and can be sent to your local pharmacy.
+Video visits are ideal for:

+- Cough / sore throat

+- Pink Eye

+- Bronchitis

+- Cold & Flu

+- Allergies

+- Headache

+- Sinus infection

+- Ear infection

-Video visits are ideal for: There is no coinsurance, copayment, or deductible for the telemedicine visit.
-Must use Amwell.
-Cough / sore throat Pink Eye Bronchitis Cold &amp; Flu Allergies Headache Sinus infection Ear infection Behavioral health services - appointment necessary You are required to enroll directly with Amwell through our website at www.hap.amwell.com, where you will create a profile before connecting with a doctor and/or therapist.
+- Behavioral health services appointment necessary

+You are required to enroll directly with Amwell through our website at www.hap.amwell.com, where you will create a profile before connecting with a doctor and/or therapist.

 Services that are covered for you What you must pay when you get these services Transportation Services Pre-arranged, non-urgent medical transportation will be provided on an as-needed basis to accommodate medical needs.
 Maximum benefit is 12 one-way trips annually.
 There is no coinsurance, copayment, or deductible for transportation services.
 Please contact Customer Service for information on how to arrange transportation.
 Customer Service will confirm your benefits and guide you to the transportation provider to plan your trip.
-Urgently needed services In-Network Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Urgently needed services In-Network Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
 For example, you need immediate care during the weekend.
-Services must be immediately needed and medically necessary. \$0 copay for each Medicare- covered urgently needed service at a PCP office. \$25 copay for each Medicare- covered urgently needed service at a specialist physician office. \$55 copay for each Medicare- covered urgently needed service at an urgent care center.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- Out-of-Network network.
-Urgently needed services are covered world-wide.
-20% for each Medicare- covered urgently needed service at a PCP office.
-20% for each Medicare- covered urgently needed service at a specialist physician office. \$55 copay for each Medicare- covered urgently needed service at an urgent care center.
+Services must be immediately needed and medically necessary.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.
+Urgently needed services are covered world-wide. \$10 copay for each Medicare- covered urgently needed service at a PCP office. \$35 copay for each Medicare- covered urgently needed service at a specialist physician office. \$55 copay for each Medicare- covered urgently needed service at an urgent care center.
+Out-of-Network 25% for each Medicare- covered urgently needed service at a PCP office.
+25% for each Medicare- covered urgently needed service at a specialist physician office. \$55 copay for each Medicare- covered urgently needed service at an urgent care center.